duckafire/design-patterns-with-examples/README.md

 The purpose of this project is to introduce the main types of Design Pattern in programming, in a simple, easy and didactic way.

-The patterns were separated in distinct files, being formed by a short description (in top) and by executable code (that makes use of the pattern).
+The patterns are separated in distinct directories, being formed by a short README and by compilable files (that formed the pattern).
 The concept of the code can be adapted to a lot of programming languages.

 > [!WARNING]
 > It is worth remembering, even though it is useful, these patterns will not